Yellow Fall Trees - Rachel Carson Trail

 • If you see spotted lanternfly in your garden, do not spray with chemicals or home remedies because it may harm beneficial insects and pollinators.

-• Caulk and seal your outside walls to prevent insect entry into your home.
+• Caulk and seal your home to prevent wildlife from coming indoors.

 • Check your plants at night with a flashlight for any night-feeding insects like slugs.